Understanding when to water-in plant protection products

 For more information about watering-in, or if you are unclear about whether or not to water-in a particular product after reading the label, contact your local Syngenta territory manager.

-©2018 Syngenta.
+©2019 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
-Divanem is a Restricted Use Pesticide.
+Divanem and Scimitar GC are Restricted Use Pesticides.
 The trademarks or service marks displayed or otherwise used herein are the property of a Syngenta Group Company.